Bilbao for Basque Cuisine and Chef Eneko Atxa's Azurmendi. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Azurmendi

-Eneko Atxa’s Azurmendi in Larrabetzu in the countryside a 10-minute drive from Bilbao, was awarded three Michelin stars in 2017 – the highest ranking given for superlative food, exemplary ingredients, and cooking elevated to an art form.
+Eneko Atxa’s Azurmendi in Larrabetzu in the countryside a 10-minute drive from Bilbao, has three Michelin stars – the highest ranking given for superlative food, exemplary ingredients, and cooking elevated to an art form.
 Eneko is committed to local produce and sustainability, with a vegetable garden at the restaurant and he makes his own wine. www.azurmendi.biz

 Asador Etxebarri

-In a stone building in a quiet country village between Bilbao and San Sebastian, Asador Etxebarri, at #10 on the World’s 50 Best Restaurants list, is famed for its barbecue.
+In a stone building in a quiet country village between Bilbao and San Sebastian, Asador Etxebarri, ranks high on the World’s 50 Best Restaurants list, and is famed for its barbecue.
 Self-taught cook Victor Arguinzoniz uses an array of woods on grills he constructed in a kitchen he built himself.
 He grows much of the produce in his garden and makes his own chorizo, fresh buffalo mozzarella from his buffalo, and butter from his goats. asadoretxebarri.com

 Nerua